Medically reviewed on March 25, 2018

 • Hypersensitivity reactions: Anaphylactic and other hypersensitivity reactions (some fatal) have occurred (with mild to severe cardiovascular, respiratory or dermatologic involvement).
 Reactions typically occur within 30 minutes of administration; however, delayed reactions may also occur (up to several days following administration).
 Appropriate equipment (eg, ventilator) and emergency medications (eg, epinephrine) should be available during use.
 Use with caution in patients with a history of allergic reactions and/or bronchial asthma may be at an increased risk for developing hypersensitivity reactions.

-All patients should be screened for renal dysfunction prior to administration; estimate GFR in patients at risk for chronic renal disease (diabetes, hypertension, age >60 years).
+All patients should be screened for renal dysfunction prior to administration; estimate GFR in patients at risk for chronic renal disease (diabetes, chronic hypertension, age >60 years).
 In patients at risk of NSF, do not exceed the recommended dosage and allow sufficient time (ie, several half-lives) for elimination prior to readministration (avoidance of readministration preferred).
 In patients receiving hemodialysis, consider prompt initiation of hemodialysis following administration.

 • Renal impairment: Use with caution in patients with renal impairment.
 Dose-dependent worsening of renal function or acute renal failure has occurred in patients with renal insufficiency following use of gadolinium agents, generally within 48 hours following administration.
 In patients with chronically reduced renal function, acute kidney injury requiring dialysis has occurred.
 Evaluate renal function in patients with renal impairment prior to use; consider follow-up monitoring.